Hydrogen and Helium atoms in strong magnetic fields

 \subsection{The Hydrogen Atom}

-For magnetic fields in the range the time-independent Schr\"{o}dinger equation given in Eq.(3) was solved for different values of the magnetic field strength parameter.
-However only the results obtained for the most tightly bound states with azimuthal quantum number, and are presented here.
+We solved the time-independent Schr\"{o}dinger equation given in Eq.~(\ref{eq:3}) for different values of the magnetic field strength parameter for the states with azimuthal quantum numbers, and .
 The binding energies are reported in Rydberg units.
 (The states with become unbound with increasing magnetic field strength \cite{Ruder94}.)

 The variation in the binding energy for the state corresponding to is shown in Figure~\ref{fig:figure1}.
 The quantity indicates parity with respect to the $z-$axis.
-The data points are eigenvalues obtained from the numerical solution of Eq.
-(3).
-The energy eigenvalues are reported as the values corresponding to infinitely fine mesh sizes, or in other words when the average area of the finite elements approaches zero.
+The data points are eigenvalues obtained from the numerical solution of Eq.~(\ref{eq:3}).
+The energy eigenvalues are reported as the values corresponding to infinitely fine mesh sizes, or in other words, when the average area of the finite elements approaches zero.
 A short discussion of this estimation procedure is given later.
-As can be seen in the figure, the electron becomes more and more bound as the magnetic field strength increases.
+As can be seen in the figure, the electron becomes progressively more bound as the magnetic field strength increases.
 The line through the data represents a fit to the data.
 A rational function was used to model the data in this regime using a robust Levenberg-Marquardt method \cite{NR1992}.
-The values for the coefficients of the interpolating function are given in Table~\ref{tab:Table1}.

 These rational functions accurately model the data in a range of magnetic fields from $\beta=10^{-4}$ to $\beta=10^3$ (twice the range indicated in Figure~\ref{fig:figure1}) and could potentially be used directly in atmosphere models for neutron stars and white dwarf stars.